 My daughter carried the mammal home, texting that she was “bringing a surprise.”
 Lola came into our lives without a known father or a mother who would render kittenhood instruction.
 She came without food, a bed, a toy, or instruction manual.
 Lola did come with a wonderful bonus that I was born without- a name.

-And then I wondered if my missing sister ever knew she was once called Deborah Kay.
-Before she disappeared, I’m certain my birthmother and other birth relatives would say, “Deborah Kay, wanna play?”
+And then I wondered if my missing sister ever knew she was once called Debra Kay.
+Before she disappeared, I’m certain my birthmother and other birth relatives would say, “Debra Kay, wanna play?”
 Or was it felt our names were unnecessary to be preserved?
 Was there no attempt to record our names in the annals of history if we would be renamed anyhow?

 Although my birthmother referred to me as Jonathan Raymond, my original birth certificate was typed, “Infant.”
 Jonathan Raymond never existed, and was only an imagined character in my birthmother’s brain.
 I do wonder how I would have lived my name if I was addressed as Jonathan Raymond.
 What if my name was Artistic, Joyful, or Fabulous?
 Would the chapters of my life be any different if I were named Killer, Switchblade, or Shifty?
 And lastly, what would be my destiny if my birth certificate read, “Kitten in a Box?”